 Manuka honey may not be the most common item found in your local grocery store, but research studies have shown that it has a direct inhibitory effect on the growth and spread of Helicobacter pylori bacteria.
 If you can stop the infection in its tracks, then some of these other popular remedies can come in for the “killing blow” to fully heal your system.

 The soothing, stomach-coating, anti-inflammatory nature of olive oil makes it ideal for treating this particular infection, in addition to its antioxidant and antibacterial properties.
 Drinking small amounts of olive oil to settle the stomach, or switching over to cooking with olive oil, can be beneficial to many of your health concerns, including your susceptibility to Helicobacter pylori.

-Pine Nut Oil: Pine nut oil has been used for thousands of years in some cultures to treat everything from indigestion and stomach inflammation to ulcers and cancer.
+Pine nut oil has been used for thousands of years in some cultures due to its ability to relieve symptoms of indigestion and stomach inflammation to ulcers.
 Primarily popularized in Russia and Siberia, this concentrated antibacterial oil is highly effective at slowing the spread of this infection and minimizing the symptoms.